dendenxu/compiler/readme.md

 t_ignore_MULT_COMMENT = r'/\*(\*(?!\/)|[^*])*\*\/'
 ```

-We used the `ply` (Python Lex Yacc) to help better recognize regular expressions and BNF grammars to make our life easier.
+We used the `PLY` (Python Lex Yacc) to help better recognize regular expressions and BNF grammars to make our life easier.

-We only need to import the "lexer" from the ply module using `from ply import lex`
+We only need to import the "lexer" from the PLY module using `from ply import lex`

 And build it with `lex.build`, passing specific module into the build function.